electron/electron/docs/api/app.md

 `tasks` is an array of [`Task`](structures/task.md) objects.

-Returns `Boolean` - Whether the call succeeded.
+Returns `boolean` - Whether the call succeeded.

 **Note:** If you'd like to customize the Jump List even more use `app.setJumpList(categories)` instead.